-Science says well-rested couples fight less and love more
+Science says couples fight less and love more when they have enough sleep

 Relationships can be challenging.
 On a daily basis, you’re running up against issues ranging from money challenges and division of household chores, to drama involving extended family and kids.
 At the best of times, those concerns can be tricky to navigate while attempting to maintain harmony with your partner.
 But if you’re sleep deprived, you may need to add irritability and a depressed mood to the mix – talk about setting the stage for marital discord.